- Sixth Form Home

 Every year at Holy Cross College we carefully review our academic provision in light of our experiences in delivering this and, crucially, by considering student feedback based on our existing courses and any new ones identified.
-In the past this has led to us introducing a number of new subjects; most recently this new provision has included Level 3 courses in Ancient History, Geology and BTEC Applied Science.
+In the past this has led to us introducing a number of new subjects; recently this new provision has included, as examples, Level 3 courses in Geology and Criminology.

-A Levels are currently undergoing a major change to a system of two year, ‘linear’ A Levels with the exams at the end.
+A levels recently underwent a major change to a system of two year, ‘linear’ A levels with the exams at the end (often referred to as 'terminal exams').
 This is much like the system some parents may remember.

-It differs from the more ‘modular’ system in place since the year 2000, when subjects were split into AS Level (first year) and A2 Level (second year), and modular exams could be taken in June each year (and previously in January also).
+It differs from the more ‘modular’ system in place previously, when subjects were split into AS level (first year) and A2 level (second year), and modular exams could be taken in June each year (and previously in January also).

-We will continue to offer AS Levels to some students in some subjects which would be independent of the A Level (the AS grade would not count towards an A Level grade in that subject).
-These would be taken at the end of a two year programme.
+We may consider an offer of AS levels to some students in particular subjects where this is felt to be appropriate.
+However, this offer would be independent of the A level programme and the AS grade would not count towards an A level grade in that subject at the end of the course.
+Any AS exams would also be taken at the end of the two year programme.